 About the Project

-Our international research team, directed by Charles Fernyhough (PI) and Angela Woods (Co-director), includes academics from anthropology, cognitive neuroscience, history, linguistics, literary studies, medical humanities, philosophy, psychology and theology.
+Our international research team, directed by Charles Fernyhough (PI) and Angela Woods (Co-director), included academics from anthropology, cognitive neuroscience, history, linguistics, literary studies, medical humanities, philosophy, psychology and theology.
 We also work closely with clinicians, voice-hearers and other experts by experience.

 There were two distinct phases of our research.
 The first phase of our project, which ran from 2012 to 2015, was funded by a Strategic Award from the Wellcome Trust.
 In October 2015, we received a Wellcome Trust Collaborative Award in Humanities and Social Science which enabled us to continue our research into voice-hearing until 2022.

 The first phase of our project set out to address five key research questions: